martinfou/prompt-vault/README.md

    - Your site will be available at: `https://<your-username>.github.io/prompt-vault/`

 **That's it!** Every time you push to `master` or `main`, your site will automatically update.

+### Troubleshooting

+**Error: "Not Found" or "Get Pages site failed"**
+- This means GitHub Pages is not enabled yet
+- Go to **Settings** → **Pages** and select **GitHub Actions** as the source
+- Save the settings, then the next workflow run will succeed

+**Workflow fails on first run**
+- Make sure you enabled Pages in Settings first (step 1 above)
+- Wait a few minutes after enabling Pages before pushing
+- Check the Actions tab for detailed error messages

 ### Manual Deployment